-- 54C.
-The consent holder shall submit the Australasian Bittern Monitoring and Management Plan, including all written comments provided by the expert panel and the consent holder's response to those comments, to the Group Manager Environmental Services, Kaipara District Council for certification that the plan meets the objectives in Condition 54C(a) to (d).
-The Australasian Bittern Monitoring and Management Plan shall be prepared by an experienced and appropriately qualified person and shall provide for the following objectives: - a.
-Monitoring of the relative abundance, breeding, behaviour and distribution of Australasian Bittern within the area around the Omamari Station Wetland in the vicinity of Maitahi Road and the Maitahi Wetland (as identified on the map attached as Appendix X to these conditions and dated X); - b.
-Validating the collision risk assessment for Australasian Bittern at the Kaiwaikawe Wind - The creation or enhancement of 2 hectares of wetland habitat, together with predator control, within the Project Site for Australasian Bittern; and - d.
+- 54A.
+At least 60 working days prior to the commencement of construction works authorised as part of this resource consent, the consent holder shall provide the expert panel with the draft Australasian Bittern Monitoring and Management Plan required in accordance with Condition 54C for review and comment. - 54B.
+The expert panel shall provide its written comments (if any) on the draft Australasian Bittern Monitoring and Management Plan to the consent holder within 20 working days of receipt of the plan from the consent holder. - 54C.
+The consent holder shall submit the Australasian Bittern Monitoring and Management Plan, including all written comments provided by the expert panel and the consent holder's response to those comments, to the Resource ConsentsGroup Manager Environmental Services, Kaipara District Council for certification that the plan meets the objectives in Condition 54C(a) to (d).
+The Australasian Bittern Monitoring and Management Plan shall be prepared by a Resource ConsentsGroup Manager Environmental Services, Kaipara District Council for certification that the plan meets the objectives in Condition 54C(a) to (d).
+The Australasian Bittern Monitoring and Management Plan shall be prepared by a Resource ConsentsGroup Manager Suitable suitable suit - Monitoring of the relative abundance, breeding, behaviour and distribution of Australasian Bittern within the area around the Omamari Station Wetland in the vicinity of Maitahi Road and the Maitahi Wetland (as identified on the map attached as Appendix X to these conditions and dated X); - Validating the collision risk assessment for Australasian Bittern at the Kaiwaikawe Wind Farm: - The creation or enhancement of 2 hectares of wetland habitat, together with predator control, within the Project Site for Australasian Bittern; and - d.
 The identification of potential further measures to avoid, remediate or mitigate adverse effects on Australasian Bittern in the event that it is established that the construction or operation of the Kaiwaikawe Wind Farm has an adverse effect on the population of Australasian Bittern utilising the Omamari Station Wetland in the vicinity of Maitahi Road and the Maitahi Wetland (as identified on the map attached as Appendix X to these conditions and dated X). - 54D.
-In order to achieve the objectives established in Condition 54C above, the Australasian Bittern Monitoring and Management Plan shall, as a minimum, address the following: - a.
-Where there is sufficient data from the baseline survey, the assessment methodology to be utilised to validate the modelled estimate of collision risk mortality for Australasian Bittern (which shall also include updating the model with the details of the turbine technology selected for the Kaiwaikawe Wind Farm and the final layout of the wind farm);

-Note: For the purpose of Condition 54D(a), the collision risk mortality has been modelled at 1 mortality every 27.8 years assuming a population of 10 birds traversing the Kaiwaikawe Wind Farm once a week for six months, with 20% of traverses at a rotor swept height and at an avoidance rate of 95%.
+In order to achieve the objectives established in Condition 54C above, the Australasian Bittern Monitoring and Management Plan shall, as a minimum, address the following: - Where there is sufficient data from the baseline survey, the assessment methodology to be utilised to validate the modelled estimate of collision risk mortality for Australasian Bittern (which shall also include updating the model with the details of the turbine technology selected for the Kaiwaikawe Wind Farm and the final layout of the wind farm); - Note: For the purpose of Condition 54D(a), the collision risk mortality has been modelled at 1 mortality every 27.8 years assuming a population of 10 birds traversing the Kaiwaikawe Wind Farm once a week for six months, with 20% of traverses at a rotor swept height and at an avoidance rate of 95%.